Achieve ISO 27001 certification

 Finally, it’s a good tool to do a final review just before your Stage 1 audit to make sure you have everything in place.

-We use this compliance checklist at the very beginning of a consultancy engagement to find out what documentation and controls are already in place and determine how much work there is to do.
+We use this requirements checklist at the very beginning of a consultancy engagement to find out what documentation and controls are already in place and determine how much work there is to do.

 We use it during the implementation as a project plan, to keep track of progress, determine who’s responsible for doing what, determine where each requirement is documented or what evidence there is that it’s met.